Healthy Living

 Side effects, toxicity, and interaction

 Using a single amino acid supplement may lead to negative nitrogen balance.
-This can lessen how well your metabolism works.
+This can decrease how well your metabolism works.
 It can also make your kidneys work harder.
 In children, taking single amino acid supplements may also cause growth problems.

 You should not take high doses of single amino acids for long periods of time.